doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 	- Be sure to [endorse the original mod](https://www.nexusmods.com/morrowind/mods/47305?tab=files)
 1. [No Disease Labels](https://www.nexusmods.com/morrowind/mods/48295?tab=files)
 1. [Ownership Overhaul](https://www.nexusmods.com/morrowind/mods/48051?tab=files)
-	- This mod overwrites some changes to Anthology Solstheim / Solstheim Tomb of the Snow Prince (which moves the island of Solstheim farther north).
-You will need to delete the exterior Solstheim cell references with TESAME (or suffer floating objects in the middle of the sea)
-	- The cell edits you need to delete in TESAME are:
-		1. Felsaad Coast Region (This Cell is unnamed; it will be the penultimate unnamed entry if listed alphabetically)
-		1. Isinfer Plains Region (This Cell is unnamed; it will be the last unnamed entry if listed alphabetically)
-		1. Fort Frostmoth
-		1. Fort Frostmoth
-		1. Raven Rock
-		1. Skaal Village
-		1. Skaal Village
-		1. Thirsk
-	- Delete these *and only* these cells in TESAME.
-Remember to save the plugin before exiting TESAME
-	- I recommend zipping the edited ESP and installing as a new mod to avoid accidentally overwriting it
 1. [Realistic Movement Speeds](https://www.nexusmods.com/morrowind/mods/46248?tab=files)
 1. [There Can Be Only One](https://www.nexusmods.com/morrowind/mods/47766?tab=files)
 	- Enable only the following ESP: There Can Be Only One (Alt Fyr).esp